gsjoy24/visit-mars-backend/README.md

 ```

 Install all dev dependencies with the command `npm i` or `npm install`.
 Now you can run the server with the command `npm run start:dev`.
-visit the `package.json` to know other commands.
+visit the file `package.json` to know other commands.